 2. How well it fits in your car – If you have a smaller car, you want to be sure the seat you are considering will fit properly in the back seat space you have to work with.
 If the seat is too wide, the buckle may end up being underneath it when you try to install it.
 This is an even more important factor to consider if you are placing multiple car seats in one car.

 1. Expiration date – Many people don’t realize that car seats have an expiration date due to the deterioration of seat materials over time.
 This is a very important thing to check because while some seats may be good for up to 9 years from the date of manufacture, others are only good for a few years.
 You don’t want to buy a seat only to realize later you’ll need to replace it sooner than you thought.

-In case you didn’t notice from the best seller list above, Britax is one of the most popular convertible seat manufacturers in the marketplace this year, and with good reason.
+In case you didn’t notice from the best seller list above, Britax is one of the most popular convertible seat manufacturers in the marketplace, and has been for years.
 Their seats are some of the safest, most durable, and most versatile available.
 Britax has actually been the leader in mobile safety for 70 years.

-One of their most popular models, the Britax Boulevard 70 G-3 Car Seat, offers features like HUGS Chest Pads with SafeCell Technology, a tangle-free, five-point harness, and an anti-slip, contoured base.
+One of their most popular models, the Britax Roundabout G4.1 Car Seat, offers features like SafeCell Technology, a tangle-free, five-point harness, and a max weight limit of 55 pounds.
 They also offer features that are for your convenience like their quick-adjust, no-rethread harness that lets you adjust the belt without having to take out the straps (because we ALL know how much of a pain that is!).
 While their seats may cost more up front than some of the other brands out there, Britax’s reputation precedes them, and everyone I know with one of their seats swears by them.

 What’s your favorite car seat model?
 What feature is most important to you?
 Have you ever heard of Britax before?